A Cusp in QED at g=2

 where $f_{1,0}(g)$ is shown in bottom frame of Fig.\,\ref{fig:Veffexpg}.
-The subscripts of $f_{i,j}$ indicate the powers of the Lorentz invariants in polynomial expansion $f_{i,j}{\cal S}^i {\cal P}^j$ in \req{meroexpB}.
+The subscripts of $f_{i,j}$ indicate the powers of the Lorentz invariants in polynomial expansion $f_{i,j}{\cal S}^i {\cal P}^j$ in~\req{meroexpB}.
 We see in Fig.\,\ref{fig:Veffexpg} that as a function of $g$, the Dirac value $g_{\rm D}=\pm 2$ is an upper cusp point with $f_{1,0}(g)\leq f_{1,0}(2)=1$.
-For clarity, two periods are shown in Fig.\, \ref{fig:Veffexpg}.
+For clarity, two periods are shown in Fig.\,\ref{fig:Veffexpg}.

-Note that our result arises from the KGP equation applying a nonperturbative method in $g$ to one loop expansion.
+Note that our result arises in $g$-QED, applying a nonperturbative method in $g$ to one loop expansion.
 This approach is necessary in order to obtain the behavior of the $\beta$-function for $|g|>2$.
 At $g=\pm 2$ we find the unexpected cusp.
-This feature is missing in perturbative consideration of $\beta(g)$ at one loop level which produces the same functional dependence on $g$ as seen in \req{betafunc} setting $k=0$.
-As our study shows, a perturbative expansion around $g=0$ has a finite convergence interval $|g|\le 2$.
+This feature is missing in perturbative consideration of $\beta(g)$ at one loop level which produces the same functional dependence on $g$ as seen in~\req{betafunc} setting $k=0$.
+As our study shows, a perturbative expansion around $g=0$ in $g$-QED has a finite convergence interval $|g|\le 2$.
+This was also seen in the Schwinger proper time integral of the effective action.